 Dolley Madison Saves George Washington by Don Brown.
 Dolley was a popular first lady, whom many underestimated and lazily wrote off as a "socialite."
 It was Dolley, however, who stepped up to the plate as the soldiers fled the White House during the War of 1812 and rescued valuable state papers from the mansion, as well as the now-famous portrait of the first Commander-in-Chief.
 This book is great fun but also a serious look at the importance of courage.

 Miss Lady Bird's Wildflowers: How a First Lady Changed America by Kathi Appelt, illustrated by Joy Fisher Hein.
 A picture book biography of Lady Bird Johnson's life and dedication to bringing the beauty of nature to America, including her role in the Highway Beautification Act.

 When Jackie Saved Grand Central: The True Story of Jacqueline Kennedy's Fight for an American Icon by Natasha Wing, illustrated by Alexandra Boiger.
 Jackie Kennedy may have been a style icon, but she had grit and determination to make the world beautiful.
 This biography focuses onJackie Kennedy Onassis' role in the campaign to keep Grand Central from going the way of Penn Station.

 Picture Books about Women Candidates and Legislators

 Madam President: Five Women Who Paved the Way by Nichola D. Gutgold, and Abigail S. Kennedy, illustrated by Jane Ramsey.
-In the absence of a good picture book of most of women mentioned in this book, I am including this short collection of biographies of women who ran for president.
 The book includes the stories of Margaret Chase Smith, Shirley Chisholm, Patricia Schroeder, Elizabeth Dole, and Hillary Clinton.